KrAyush12112/aws-cloud-project/README.md

 # aws-cloud-project
 # AWS Cloud Project 🚀

-This repository contains a complete hands-on AWS project broken into 11 modules, each demonstrating different services of AWS.
+This repository contains a set of 12 practical AWS training modules, each covering a specific service or concept in cloud computing.
+The modules are saved in PDF format and include real AWS Console implementations, screenshots, and step-by-step guidance.

 ## 📁 Modules Overview